urnlabs-ai/urnlabs/README.md

 - **Compliance**: Audit trails and security controls built-in
 - **Developer Experience**: Comprehensive documentation and tooling
 - **Time to Market**: Immediate deployment capability
+- **Operational Efficiency**: Unified deployment and monitoring

 ---

 ## 🎉 **Transformation Complete**

-**Your Urnlabs project has been successfully transformed from a simple marketing website into a comprehensive, production-ready AI agent platform.**
+**Your Urnlabs project has been successfully transformed from a simple marketing website into a comprehensive, production-ready AI agent platform with unified Docker Compose deployment.**

 Every component is functional, secure, and ready for enterprise deployment.
-The platform embodies your core principles of deterministic workflows, governance-first approach, and measurable ROI.
+The platform embodies your core principles of deterministic workflows, governance-first approach, and measurable ROI, with the added benefit of simplified deployment through the unified Docker Compose configuration.

 **🚀 Ready to deploy and start automating!**

 ---

-*Built with ❤️ using Claude Code, Fastify, Prisma, and modern enterprise technologies.*
+*Built with ❤️ using Claude Code, Fastify, Prisma, Docker Compose, and modern enterprise technologies.*